TECH TIP: LOST HIRES – THE IMPORTANCE OF DATA INPUT

 Position Doesn’t Match

 Make sure to double-check your position number.
-Problems can occur if you hire a candidate for a specific position and then the position is later changed, which could happen for a variety of reasons.
-If the original position information was already sent over during the pre-hire integration, your HR system is going to generate an error when it receives the new position information.
+Problems can occur if you hire a candidate for a specific position, and then the position is later changed, which could happen for various reasons.
+Suppose the original position information was already sent over during the pre-hire integration.
+In that case, your HR system will generate an error when it receives the new position information.